aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 ## Integer and Signed Number Procedures

+### Some Terminology

+1. *Integer*: a signed whole number, i.e. zero, positive or negative whole number.
+E.g. 0, -1 and 7 are integers; 4/3 and 1/2 are not integers.
+2. *Signed Number*: a custom name for integers and other numbers which have a decimal expansion.
+Basically refers to all numbers studied in pre-algebra and early algebra.

 ### Addition and Subtraction

 Given an addition or subtraction problem involving signed numbers (like 3 + -2, -2 &minus; 5), first ensure that the second operand is not negative by using the following: